This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 API calls to Salesforce

-The CE to SFDC Integration uses SFDC reports to assign leads and contacts to a campaign.
-CE periodically checks the report for new contacts to enroll in the campaign.
+The AIE to SFDC integration uses SFDC reports to assign leads and contacts to a campaign.
+AIE periodically checks the report for new contacts to enroll in the campaign.

-When there are new contacts, CE uses SFDC to import the lead, contact, and account objects.
+When there are new contacts, AIE uses SFDC to import the lead, contact, and account objects.

 Number and frequency of API calls

-For each active campaign with a SFDC report associated, CE makes approx. 200 API calls per day, every 15 minutes, to check the report for new leads or contacts.
+For each active campaign with a SFDC report associated, AIE makes approx. 200 API calls per day, every 15 minutes, to check the report for new leads or contacts.

-For each lead or contact to import, CE makes at least 2 API requests to fetch the details and update the status.
-CE batches these requests, but in the worst case where contacts are imported one at a time, this results in 2-4 requests per contact enrolled to a campaign.
+For each lead or contact to import, AIE makes at least 2 API requests to fetch the details and update the status.
+AIE batches these requests, but in the worst case where contacts are imported one at a time, this results in 2-4 requests per contact enrolled to a campaign.

-As contacts are engaged in CE, the system creates task objects for every email sent or received.
+As contacts are engaged in AIE, the system creates task objects for every email sent or received.
 Each of these are created using an API request.

-When a conversation with a contact is completed, CE updates the status of the corresponding lead or contact in SFDC.
+When a conversation with a contact is completed, AIE updates the status of the corresponding lead or contact in SFDC.

 Example of API calls